Who is Dynamo?

 Where can I see Dynamo on TV?

 Dynamo's debut TV series ‘Dynamo: Magician Impossible’ was first broadcast exclusively on Watch in 2011 and quickly broke all viewing records with over 1m viewers tuning in.
 Total viewings now exceed 18 million.
 Series two was first broadcast in 2012 and series three in summer 2013.
-Look out for the spellbinding fourth series, exclusively on Watch in 2014.
+The fourth and final series of Magician Impossible can be seen exclusively on Watch in 2014.

 How many awards has Dynamo: Magician Impossible won?